 Letter from the Chairman of the Compensation Committee

-On behalf of the Board of Directors and the Compensation Committee (CC), I am pleased to present the Compensation report for 2015.
+On behalf of the Board of Directors (Board) and the Compensation Committee (CC), I am pleased to present the Compensation report for 2016.

-On the following pages you will find further details of ABB’s compensation system, including the compensation principles, structure, governance, and the levels of compensation in 2015.
-This Compensation report will be submitted to a non-binding, consultative vote of the shareholders at the AGM in April 2016.
-You will also be asked to vote on maximum aggregate compensation to the Board for the 2016-2017 Board term, and on maximum aggregate EC compensation for 2017.
+This Compensation report will be submitted to a non-binding, consultative vote by shareholders at the AGM in April 2017.
+You will also be asked to vote on the maximum aggregate compensation amount of the Board for the 2017–2018 Board term and on the maximum aggregate EC compensation for 2018.

 Michel de Rosen